zhangyuang/node-ffi-rs/README.md

       close("libsum");
     }
   };
-  // suggest use createPointer to create a function pointer for manual memory management const funcExternal = createPointer({
+  // suggest using createPointer to create a function pointer for manual memory management const funcExternal = createPointer({
     paramsType: [funcConstructor({
       paramsType: [